-Before traveling to Spain, I originally intended get a local sim card.
-I never thought I would leave AT&T again, but T-Mobile offered such a great international plan I had to give it a try.
+Before traveling to Spain, I originally intended get a local sim card. but T-Mobile offered such a great international plan, I had to give it a try.

 Basically, I could keep my U.S. number and use my phone almost anywhere in the world.
 Text and data are unlimited for $70/mo.
 When out of the U.S., the data is reduced to 2G speed.
 NOTE: Be careful, some agents advise voice is also unlimited in this package, but it’s not.
-You can use voice calls, but it will cost extra.
+You can use voice calling, but it will cost extra.

 Regarding data speed, the websites kept timing out with just 2G.
-So I added the Plus option for an extra $25/mo for high speed data out of U.S./GoGo in-flight perks/video streaming and hot spot usage.
+So I added the Plus option for an extra $25/mo.
+This gave me high speed data out of U.S., GoGo in-flight perks, video streaming and hot spot usage.
 NOTE: The Plus option can only be added/removed on the same billing cycle as the T-Mobile One plan and is not pro-rated.

 This plan required a credit check.
 They used Transunion for my application.

 On my layover through London Heathrow, I had service through EE, and in Spain I had service through Movistar, Vodafone and Orange.
-There were no connectivity issues at all and as much as I hate this word – it really has been seamless.
+There were no connectivity issues at all and as much as I hate this word – it really was seamless.

-Keeping my U.S. number was also handy for websites that texted a dual authentication code.
+Keeping my U.S. number was also handy to receive dual authentication codes via text.
 And of course, it was great for friends and business associates to keep in touch.
 Just don’t forget to set your privacy hours if on a different time zone!

 I already owned an unlocked iPhone, so all I had to do was change the sim card.
 Also, I saved $160 the first week with T-Mobile through a $150 special for changing carriers, and a Tuesday special for a $2 movie ticket through Fandango.